 For many, the holidays can be filled with loneliness, discomfort, and grief.
 Some may be experiencing Christmas without a loved one for the first time, family dysfunction, health concerns or maybe it’s their first year abroad, away from the comforts of home.

-- Those with mental or chronic illness who may not necessarily be fit to take part in the festivities for a variety of reasons.
+• Those with mental or chronic illness as they might not be able to take part in the festivities.

 Spend time with people you love.